TamsinHuggins/time-tracker-react/README.md

 ### Overview

-Time Tracker is a portfolio project application which I built in React.js in order to develop and demonstrate my front end web development skills, including building from a design, creating interactive custom React components, and implementing device-responsive styling for desktop, phone and tablet using media queries.
+Time Tracker is a portfolio application which I built to develop and demonstrate my front end web development skills in React.js, including building from a design, creating interactive custom React components, and implementing device-responsive styling for desktop, phone, and tablet.
 Time Tracker is a user interface which allows the user to visualise their time spent on different activities (e.g. work, exercise, social), over different time scales (e.g. daily, weekly, monthly).
-This interface would make up one part of a larger application: this interface would act as the end of the data pipeline, displaying for the user an interactive breakdown of their personal statistics.
+This interface would make up one part of a larger, data-driven application: I have built the final part of this data pipeline, which displays an interactive breakdown of the user's personal statistics.

 ### What does Time Tracker do?
+Time Tracker displays the number of hours the user has spent on different activities over the past day, month or week.
+The app has buttons which allow the user to select the timescale in which they want to view their data.
+Time Tracker adapts to the size of the user's view window, adaptively changing its layout depending on whether the viewer is viewing on a desktop, tablet or phone screen.

 ### Technologies and Skills Used to Build Time Tracker

+React.js.
+JavaScript.
+Vanilla CSS.
+Media Queries

 ### Challenges associated with building Time Tracker